Impact

 Risk and Exploitability

 The CVSS score of 9.2 classifies the flaw as critical.
-The EPSS score of < 1% indicates a very low but non‑zero likelihood of exploitation, and the vulnerability is not listed in CISA’s KEV catalog.
-The likely attack vector is a network‑based, unauthenticated HTTP request that triggers the vulnerable rewrite logic.
+The EPSS score of 61% indicates a higher likelihood of exploitation, and the vulnerability is not listed in CISA’s KEV catalog.
+The vulnerability, identified as a buffer overflow (CWE‑122) caused by improper buffer size calculations (CWE‑131), is most likely exploited via a network‑based unauthenticated HTTP request that triggers the vulnerable rewrite logic.
 Exploitation requires that the rewrite configuration includes the described pattern; if ASLR is disabled, the resulting buffer overflow can lead to arbitrary code execution.

 OpenCVE Enrichment